-PARTNER PERSPECTIVE This Year Proved That the World Needs a Smarter Carbon Transition Strategy

-CTIVISTS AND POLICYMAKERS are enamoured with complex and expensive solutions to reduce CO2 emissions.
+PARTNER PERSPECTIVE This Year Proved That the World Needs a Smarter Carbon Transition Strategy by MAJID JAFAR enamoured with complex and expensive solutions to reduce CO2 emissions.
 But the results of the COP26 Summit-and the energy crises that coincided with it-highlight the need for a transition strategy that emphasises evolution over revolution.